chulminy/CIVE497-CIVE700/README.md

 - [Note](#note)

 ## Course Description
-This course offers an introduction to the emerging smart structure technologies in civil engineering.
+This course offers an introduction to the emerging **smart structure technologies** in civil engineering.
 Smart structures integrate sensing, actuation, data processing and analysis, and control capabilities so that a structure can sense and respond to its changing external conditions in a rapid and automated manner.
-Among several topics in smart structure, this course focuses on structural assessment using optical sensor data by implementing state-of-art image processing and computer vision techniques.
+Among several topics in smart structure, this course focuses on [**structural assessment**](https://en.wikipedia.org/wiki/Structural_health_monitoring) using optical sensor data by implementing state-of-art image processing and computer vision techniques.
 As a special topic, basic concepts in machine learning, neural networks, convolutional neural networks (deep learning) are covered and relevant applications in civil engineering are introduced.
 An application-based learning approach is emphasized and tasks are designed in such a way that students implement smart structure technology to address contemporary problems in civil engineering.
-In addition, one of the deliverables for this course will be a research project, in which student will have an opportunity to design a technique with a potential application to smart structures.
-This course is specially designed to suit the interest of graduate students and senior undergraduate students who may pursue graduate studies.
+In addition, one of the deliverable for this course will be a research project, in which student will have an opportunity to design a technique with a potential application to smart structures.
+This course is specially designed to suit the interest of **graduate students** and **senior undergraduate students** who may pursue graduate studies.

 ## Course Objectives
 By the end of this course, students should be able to

 * Describe smart structure technology and its application in civil engineering
-* Explain the working principle of an accelerometer and digital camera, and data acquisition process
+* Explain the working principle of an accelerometer and digital camera, and their data acquisition process
 * Interpret the concept of image processing techniques through signal processing theory
 * Develop programs (MATLAB or Python) to process and analyze 2D and 3D optical data for structural assessment
 * Demonstrate how to implement machine learning algorithms in solving real-world problems